dreamcatcher-tech/network/Inbox/2025-03-09 1351 schema registry patterns.md

 If we use the exports of the package to export the schema in isolation, then we can be assured that in the browser-side bundle, no server-side code will be pulled in.
 This would need to be a check when publishing the naps that the nap schema itself was able to be imported by the client unencumbered.

 So I'm thinking that the nap modules should export a named export at the root called "napp".
 This is the pure Zod schema with nothing else imported.
 This is the default convention.

+This is a test to ensure that all of the schemas that we're about to publish have modules that can be resolved

+If we make the registry be pure Zod schemas and then we run a server-side check to ensure that we can resolve all the modules that are referenced by the registry itself, then we maintain a separate list which is the static imports that the system needs to fulfill every possible dynamic import as specified in the Zod schemas.

+This test would be a check by reading the full import file, and checking that all the resolved module names from the schemas, using the module resolution algorithm, were included in the import specification.
+We could also easily auto generate this file.

+Module resolution algorithm:
+- if null, then use the napp name directly, and look for the napp export or the napp export on the default export.
+- if stated, can be just a string, so do a dynamic import of it.

+So basically, we can have a good set of defaults where we just lay out the schema and provide a way to access the schema definition using a dynamic import.
+Within that, the modules if we don't mention the module, the module is equal to the napp path.
+If we do mention the module, that needs to be figured out at runtime.

+The only benefit of a dynamic import is that it could potentially be statically importable without having to write it separately in the registry file.
+But it does mean we lose the ability to know the path to the module, so we can pull that in ? or we just depend on the path to the zod schema, as use that as the base path to work from.